 In the early 1970s, the FAA also obtained seven surplus English Electric Canberra PR.7 reconnaissance aircraft, which were refitted with a Buccaneer nose to act as Blue Parrot radar trainers.
 These aircraft were given the designation of "Canberra T.22"; they served with the FAA into the mid-1980s, being used for electronic warfare training after the retirement of the FAA Buccaneer fleet.

-In addition, a few Buccaneers were used in limited numbers for test programs by British military research organizations and defense contractors.
+In addition, a few Buccaneers were used for test programs by British military research organizations and defense contractors.
 Test fits included a thermal imager and radar for both the TSR-2 and the Tornado.
 Three new-build S.2s were actually ordered specifically for trials by the Royal Aircraft Establishment (RAE) and delivered in 1974.
 All other Buccaneers used in trials were prototypes or military hand-me-downs.
 Trials aircraft often had unusual color schemes, such as the "raspberry ripple" white / dark blue / raspberry red paint jobs sported by RAE aircraft late in their service.

 One of the interesting Buccaneer variants that didn't fly was an "airborne early warning (AEW)" radar platform.
 Various concepts were considered in 1963, but nothing came of the project.